Flotomate/product_docs/source/contract-management/working-on-a-contract.rst

 .. note:: You cannot change Status manually.

+.. _con-contract-type:

 Contract Type
 -------------

 A Contract Type shows the nature of relationship between two or more parties.
 Every Contract has a type, and we give four types out of the box.
-You can add more types (Learn how to add more :doc:`contract-types`).
+You can add more types (Learn how to add more :doc:`contract-type`).
 Following are the pre-defined types:

 - **Lease**: A lease is a contractual arrangement calling for the lessee to pay the lessor for use of an asset.
 Property, buildings and vehicles are common assets that are leased.
 Industrial or business equipment is also leased (wikipedia).